Fretboard Navigation Choices: Left or Right?

-In this tutorial, I want to give you a new way of thinking when it comes to learning guitar chord shapes.
+In this tutorial, I want to introduce a new way of thinking when it comes to learning guitar shapes (chords and scales).

 Suppose you want to play an E7 chord in the middle of the fretboard, placing the root of the chord on the 7th fret of the A string.

 Am I going left or right?
-Or, in other words, will I go up or down the fretboard?
+In other words, will I go up or down the fretboard?

 fretboard direction choices

-There are at least two different fingerings that share some frets, one that extends itself to the left part of the fretboard, and the other to the right.
+There are at least two different fingerings that share some frets: one extends to the left side of the fretboard, and the other to the right.

-Please have a look at the image below, as you can see the two shapes share the notes on the 7th fret (B, D and E).
+Take a look at the image below.
+You can see that the two shapes share notes on the 7th fret (B, D, and E).

 fretboard E7 chords

-This is a simple concept, in certain ways similar to CAGED system, but seeing these two possible options as a whole chunk, helps you navigate your own way on the fretboard better.
+This is a simple concept, in some ways similar to the CAGED system, but seeing these two possible options as a whole chunk helps you navigate the fretboard more effectively.

-In fact, knowing multiple fingerings for the same chord can be useful for a few reasons:
+In fact, knowing multiple fingerings for the same chord can be useful for several reasons:

-• It can give you more options when playing through a chord progression.
+• It gives you more options when playing through a chord progression.
 Depending on the specific chords and the position of your left hand, one fingering may be more comfortable or easier to play than another.

-• It can help you voice chords in different ways.
-For example, using a fingering that extends to the left of the fretboard may allow you to use more open strings, which can give the chord a different sound compared to a fingering that is closer to the middle of the neck.
+• It helps you voice chords in different ways.
+For example, using a fingering that extends to the left of the fretboard may allow you to use more open strings, giving the chord a different sound compared to a fingering closer to the middle of the neck.

-• It can give you more flexibility when soloing.
+• It provides more flexibility when soloing.
 If you are improvising over a chord progression, having multiple fingerings for the chords can allow you to play with more fluidity and move more easily between chords.

-Overall, the ability to play the same chords in multiple positions on the fretboard is a useful tool for any guitar player, and can help you to create a more musical and expressive performance.
+Overall, the ability to play the same chords in multiple positions on the fretboard is a valuable skill for any guitar player.
+It can help you create a more musical and expressive performance.

-Important suggestion: when you learn a chord, try always to learn its two versions, the left and the right ones, and consider them as a whole shape!
+Important suggestion: When you learn a chord, always try to learn its two versions—left and right—and consider them as a whole shape!

 Some Examples

-Here below I'll show you some examples of the main chord types, of course, this is only a subset of all the possibilities.
+Below, I'll show you some examples of the main chord types.
+Of course, this is just a subset of all the possibilities.

-Be sure to experiment with other chord qualities and roots position.
-To this purpose, you might find useful our complete fretboard tone maps and my chord identifier tool.
+Be sure to experiment with other chord qualities and root positions.
+For this purpose, you might find our complete fretboard tone maps and my chord identifier tool useful.

 C maj7

-In these two versions of the Cmaj7 chord you can clearly see how you can exploit open strings if you go to the left.
+In these two versions of the Cmaj7 chord, you can clearly see how you can exploit open strings if you move to the left.

 C maj7 chord